What it is

 André Balazs created Chiltern—so it has the ineffable cool factor that oozes from the gilded halls of his other properties (say, the Chateau Marmont).

-Chef Nuno Mendes has Michelin-starred chops, and brought every dollop of fanfare to the Chiltern Firehouse restaurant.
-When you tuck into your Wiltshire black truffle champagne and chestnut risotto, your eyes close involuntarily.
+When you tuck into your Wiltshire black truffle champagne and chestnut risotto at the Chiltern Firehouse restaurant, your eyes close involuntarily.
 It feels like a dream, but it isn’t.

 Restaurants & Bars

 Chiltern Firehouse - contemporary, ingredient-focused cooking, with an underlying American accent.